Alabama Fire Crackers

 - cheez it crackers – YES, you read that right!

-Saltine’s are ideal because they’re low in sodium, and the ranch dressing mix called for is very salty.
+Saltine’s are ideal because they’re low in sodium, and ranch dressing mix is very salty.

 So keep that in mind when deciding on a cracker alternative.